 2.2 Responsibilities and Operation: As a body, the Executive is responsible for managing the affairs and business of the society.
 It:

 - acts as the basic policy making organ for the Society, charged with proposing and implementing policies that forward the society’s mission and mandate.

 - establishes and defines the mandate and duration of standing committees, and ensures involvement in those committees that reflects its constituency and its concerns.

 - maintains liaison with professional associations in related fields.
 It is also permitted to enter the Society into formal association with other bodies.

 - sets or alters the rates of annual fees and, in consultation with annual conference organisers, the conference fees.

-- determines the timing of its meetings, and operates only with a quorum of four or more (which may include proxy participation), and approves items with majority vote.
-It may handle its responsibilities via electronic means or physical assembly, each recorded as part of the minutes at the AGM by the Secretary.
+- determines the timing of its meetings, and operates only with a quorum of five or more (which may include proxy participation), makes decisions where possible by consensus, but, if that isn’t possible, proceeds with a majority vote.
+It may handle its responsibilities via electronic means or physical assembly, each recorded as part of the minutes by the Secretary.

-- accepts, at the AGM, reports from all committees it appoints.
+- receives, at the AGM, reports from all committees it appoints.